 Collaborative care, focused on you

-Mayo Clinic kidney and high blood pressure specialists work as part of multidisciplinary teams of doctors to make sure you get exactly the care you need.
-These teams may include specialists in cardiovascular medicine, critical care medicine, urology, pathology, endocrinology, pharmacy, obstetrics and gynecology, or other areas as needed.
+Mayo Clinic kidney and high blood pressure specialists work as part of multidisciplinary teams to make sure you get exactly the care you need.
+These teams may include cardiologists, critical care medicine specialists, urologists, pathologists, endocrinologists, pharmacists, obstetricians and gynecologists, or other experts as needed.

 Nephrology services are also provided to children at the Children's Center on Mayo Clinic's campus in Rochester, Minnesota.
-Nephrologists trained in treating children work with other pediatric specialists to diagnose and treat children and adolescents.
+Pediatric nephrologists work with other pediatric specialists to provide comprehensive diagnosis and treatment for children and adolescents.

 Having a medical condition such as kidney failure can affect your whole life.
 An integral part of your care team will be health professionals trained in every aspect of your condition.
 If you have a chronic kidney condition or are undergoing hemodialysis, you may be helped by dialysis nurses, patient care technicians, renal dietitians, social workers and dialysis technical staff.